Oliwa Cathedral

-Oliwa, Gdańsk Archcathedral is a church in Oliwa, Gdańsk, Poland that is dedicated to the Holy Trinity.
-Also known as the Archcathedral Basilica of the Holy Trinity in Oliwa, Gdańsk.
+Oliwa Cathedral, formally known as the Archcathedral Basilica of the Holy Trinity, is a Roman Catholic church in the district of Oliwa, in Gdańsk, Poland.
+Completed in the late 14th century in a Brick Gothic style, the present church comprises Mannerist-Baroque architectural elements.
+It has been one of Poland's protected Historical Monuments since 2017, due to its historical significance and the great organ inside.

 Cathedral

 The archcathedral in Oliwa is a three-nave basilica with a transept and a multisided closed presbytery, finished with an ambulatory.
 The façade is flanked by two slender towers, 46-metres tall each with sharply-edged helmets.
 It is enlivened by a Baroque portal from 1688, as well as three windows of different sizes and three cartouches.
 The crossing of the naves is overlooked by a bell tower, a typical element of the Cistercian architecture.
 The cathedral is 17.7m high, 19m wide and 107m long (97.6m of the interior itself), which makes it the longest Cistercian church in the world.
 It holds works of art in Renaissance, Baroque, Rococo and Classical style of great artistic value.